It’s also one of the most preventable cancers in women because of available screenings and vaccinations.

 Cervical biopsies.
 Your doctor might also remove a small piece of tissue during your colposcopy to check for cancer.
 This is known as a colposcopic biopsy.
 Other types of biopsies include:

-- Endocervical curettage uses a thin instrument called a curette to scrape away cells
+- Endocervical curettage uses a thin instrument called a curette to take a sample of cells from the inside of your cervix.

 Cone biopsy is another, more invasive, way for your doctor to take a tissue sample, so it’s usually performed in a hospital.
 It can also treat some early-stage cervical cancers.
 Your doctor removes a cone-shaped piece of tissue from your cervix with either a LEEP, scalpel or laser.